benbalter/benbalter.github.com/_posts/2023-03-10-things-to-bring-back.md

 * developer happiness
 * Output > input

+Things we got rid of:

+* Shipping for the sake of shipping
+* Changing direction every 6 months

 Link to twitter thread.

 [^1]: Rework

 [^2]: TL;DR: Everything we touch and experience can be designed.
 The choice to care about these things is up to us.
 We can all be designers.

+[^3]:  As the documentation then put it: "GitHubbers work differently than other people.
+It is important that our tools not only reflect this, but encourage it and support it."

+[^4]: As the Culture Tools "Ethos" put it, "Actions required of a hubber that do not benefit the hubber == process.
+Don't do this.
+Ever...
+Work with hubbers, not against them.
+Features should fit the way hubbers already work."